 This is by no means an all-encompassing list.
 It is, however, a good place to start.

 But looking back, it all seemed to just fall into place once we got the ball rolling.
-If you’re starting a bus conversion, reflect on why you are doing it.
+While starting a bus conversion, reflect on why you are doing it.

 If it’s to travel the world, make it to travel the world.
 If it’s to sit plugged into power and water, make it as cozy as possible.

-There is no right or wrong, it’s your bus!
+When converting a school bus, there is no one way to do things.
+After all, it’s your home!
 Building a skoolie is an expression of self, and as such, it should reflect you in every way possible.